 3. St. Anthony’s Turnip, Ranunculus, Grape Hyacinth, Daffodil, & Primrose

 This mesmerizing combination of green leaves will surely add visual interest to your rooms.
-All three again being succulents, need less water.
-They can do well in full sunlight and can be a good option for hanging planter too.
+They need less water and will do well under bright sunlight on windowsills or hanging baskets.

-A beautiful combination of fireworks-like white double flowers of hydrangea with cool textured leaves of ferns and creeping fig will give a classic natural touch to your interior.
-These plants are easy to maintain as long as you water them right.
+A beautiful combination of fireworks-like white double flowers of hydrangea with textured leaves of ferns and creeping figs will give a classic natural touch to your interior.

 A great container arrangement for summer.
 The painted fingernail plant adds a touch of color to the green foliage of the lady palm, while the firecrackers add a dash of red flowers to it!

 9. Peace lily, Peacock Plant & Marble Pothos

 Learn how to grow beautiful peace lilies here